What is the Psychological Clinic?

 Who will conduct the evaluation?

-Depending on the nature of the evaluation, it will be assigned either to a social worker, a psychologist or a psychiatrist.
-All staff employed either directly by the clinic, or who are consultants with the clinic are licensed with the State of Michigan and have expertise preparing evaluations in a Court setting.
+The evaluation will be assigned to a licensed psychologist.
+All staff employed either directly by the clinic or who are consultants with the clinic are licensed with the State of Michigan and have expertise preparing evaluations in a Court setting.

 How will I obtain the results of the evaluation?